henrikmathiesen/types-everywhere/README.md

 - DefinitelyTyped as npm packages, example: https://www.npmjs.com/package/definitely-typed-angular
 - @types, as npm packages, from Microsoft, https://www.npmjs.com/~types

-The wind is blowing in the direction of bullet point 4, so we will explor it in this repo.
+The wind is blowing in the direction of bullet point 4, so we will explore it in this repo.
 http://stackoverflow.com/questions/40592539/npm-types-or-typings-or-type-or-what
 http://stackoverflow.com/questions/37548066/typescript-typings-in-npm-types-org-packages